Magisk-Modules-Repo/ainur_jamesdsp/README.md

-# Ainur JamesDSPManager
+# JamesDSPManager
 This module enables JamesDSPManager.
-[More details in support thread](https://forum.xda-developers.com/android/software/soundmod-ainur-audio-t3450516).
+[More details in support thread](https://forum.xda-developers.com/android/apps-games/app-reformed-dsp-manager-t3607970).
 ## Notes
 * New app is closed source, old one is open sourced
 * Old app has 2 jdsp library options: